adelinelim/dbdiff/README.md

   6. You can now view the data differences after some CRUD actions to the database.

-  7. You can press refresh (command + R) or click **Compare** button again to compare the data continuously.
+  7. You can press refresh (**command + R**) or click **Compare** button again to compare the data continuously.

-# How it works:
+# How it works
-1. Everytime when you click the "**Compare**" button, it will write all the data from database into <.filenumber>.json file.
+1. Everytime the "**Compare**" button is clicked in the /compare page, it will write all the data from database into <.filenumber>.json file.

-  The file number counter is stored in .filenumber, it is an auto generated number.
+  The file number counter is auto generated and stored in .filenumber file.

 2. DBdiff will always compares the last two <.filenumber>.json files (located in data/*.json folder) to generate the data differences result into data/diff.json.

   Example:
   ```
-  write data into: <filenumber>.json
-  compare: compare 1.json with 2.json
-  then generate: diff.json
+  The background processes:
+  1. Write new changes into: 2.json
+  2. Compare the saved files: compare previous data (1.json) with new generated data (2.json)
+  3. Generate differences in diff.json
+  4. Display differences in page
   ```

+  **Note:** You can delete unwanted json data files in /data/<.filenumber>.json file